-Methods and tools to adequately capture uncertainty in mathematical models are already available in academia, but tailored tools, workflows and case studies (close to the area of expertise of model users) are needed to demonstrate GSA benefits and to accelerate its uptake in industry.
-To overcome the so-called “valley of death” (gap between research development and uptake by industry) it is needed to:
+Methods (e.g. Global Sensitivity Analysis) and tools (e.g. the SAFE toolbox) to adequately capture uncertainty in mathematical models are available in academia, but tailored workflows and case studies (close to the area of expertise of model users) are needed to demonstrate their benefits and to accelerate their uptake in industry.

 Valentina received her MSc in Water and Environmental Management in 2012 and her PhD in Civil Engineering in 2017 (“Investigation of long-term drivers and controls on fluvial dissolved organic carbon and nitrate in the UK”) from the University of Bristol.
 In 2017 she held a 7-month research project at the University of Bristol on Applied Sensitivity Analysis.
-Since November 2017 she holds a 3-year KE Fellowship.
+Since November 2017 she holds a Knowledge Exchange Fellowship.